 Ferris School is a secure care, ACA accredited treatment facility providing services for up to 72 court committed males, ages 13 to 18.
-The average length of stay is six months, followed by a six-week transition program at Mowlds Cottage.
+The average length of stay is six months, followed by a six-week transition program.
 Youth committed to Ferris are identified as serious and/or chronic repeat offenders, who pose a risk to themselves or others and require intensive rehabilitative treatment.

 Ferris offers a structured learning environment that integrates all elements of rehabilitation: Education, programming, treatment, and therapeutic clinical programs at the start of each day.
 Programming is individualized and prescriptive to meet the needs of the youth.
 Staff is trained to view every interaction with the youth as a learning opportunity to enhance their pro-social skills.
 Throughout the youth’s stay, treatment staff maintains contact with the family to assist with a successful family reunification.

-Youth programming includes: Drug and alcohol treatment, conflict resolution, aggression replacement training, sex education, HIV and violence prevention, gun violence, victim sensitivity, and youth mentoring services.
+Youth programming includes: Drug and alcohol treatment, conflict resolution, aggression replacement training, violence prevention, gun violence, victim sensitivity, and youth mentoring services.
 Treatment staff facilitate programming and are required to have a bachelor’s degree in education or behavioral science.

 Ferris School Lacrosse Team YouTube Video:

 Second Chances | The Ferris School Project | Part 1

 Bridge The Gap | The Ferris School Project | Part 2

 In addition to having certified teachers through the Department of Education, Ferris School also has an established mentorship program to enhance the academic learning environment.
 The Ferris Mentor Program currently has 25 active mentors.